ngohongs/opengl-water/README.md

 # Compilation

 For Windows open the [solution file](opengl-water.sln) choose `Release` and build by pressing `Ctrl + Shift + B`.
-All dependencies have been predownloaded and should link with immiediantly after compilation.
+All dependencies have been predownloaded and should link with the program  immiediantly after compilation.
+After completed build executable files can be located in [bin](bin) folder.

 For other OS `int WINAPI WinMain` in [src/main.cpp](src/main.cpp) should be change to `int main`.
 Dependencies compiled for your OS stated above need to be also installed.
 After that the project should be able to be compiled.